netxms/netxms-doc/appendix.rst

 Parameters:
     1. Thread pool name.
 Possible options: MAIN, AGENT, POLLERS, SCHEDULER
     2. *optional* Normalization flag.
-If it is set to 1, then the value is devided to max thread count.
+If it is set to 1, then the value is divided to max thread count.

 Active request moving average load of specified agent thread pool for last minute.